greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpreload.html.md

 For each table, the utility copies table data to a temporary table, truncates the existing table data, and inserts data from the temporary table to the table in the specified sort order.
 Each table reload is performed in a single transaction.

-For a partitioned table, you can reload the data of a leaf child partition.
-However, data is inserted from the root partition table, which acquires a `ROW EXCLUSIVE` lock on the entire table.
+For a partitioned table, you can reload the data of a leaf partition.
+However, data is inserted from the root partitioned table, which acquires a `ROW EXCLUSIVE` lock on the entire table.

 ## <a id="section5"></a>Options